OnerInce/django-todolist/README.md

 - Listing all current jobs (sorted by completion status)

-In second page, it is also possible to mark job as completed and delete is completely.
+In second page, it is also possible to mark job as completed or delete it completely.